inmanta/inmanta-core/docs/adr/0000-database-upgrade-testing.md

 ## Context and Problem Statement

 When making updates to the database schema, it is important to test this.
+In case the migration includes any data transformation, testing this commonly involves setting up some known preconditions, and verifying that they are converted as expected when the migration script is executed.
+These preconditions should be set up in a way that remains both valid and relevant for the test scenario, even when related code may change in the future.

+How do we set up these preconditions so that the tests remain valid and relevant in the future?

 ## Decision Drivers